Master's Degree Programs

 Master of Science in Computational Design and Manufacturing

-This new innovative program is intended for students who have a Bachelor of Science degree in engineering and desire to advance their careers by acquiring problem-solving skills with modern computational engineering tools such as computer-aided design (CAD), computer-aided engineering (CAE) and computer-aided manufacturing (CAM).
+This innovative program is intended for students who have a Bachelor of Science degree in engineering and desire to advance their careers by acquiring problem-solving skills with modern computational engineering tools such as computer-aided design (CAD), computer-aided engineering (CAE) and computer-aided manufacturing (CAM).
 Students will sharpen their skills by learning the theories and applications of computational design and manufacturing methods through a balance of course and project work.
-The project work provides students with practical problem-solving experiences throught the use of commercial computational tools or the development of their own custom software.
+The project work provides students with practical problem-solving experiences through the use of commercial computational tools or the development of their own custom software.

 Dual Degree and Master of Engineering & Technology Innovation Management

 Engineering and Technology Innovation Management MS (E&TIM) educates future engineering leaders by coupling technical education with frameworks to lead, foster, and manage technical innovation.
 A summer internship is an integral element of this interdisciplinary program.